 Often, people do not consider the weight of work boots and focus on other features like comfort, lacing system, insole, outsole, color, etc. Heavy work boots are not comfortable if you are traveling a lot or spending long days in your boots.
 Lightweight is preferable if you are very active while you work.

 It is important to consider how durable a boot is.
-Manufacturers may claim durability but reading online reviews is the best way to know for sure whether boots continue to perform over time.
+Manufacturers may claim durability but reading online reviews is a great way to know for sure whether boots continue to perform over time.
 In general, more expensive, well-made boots last longer than cheaper boots and will be rated higher.
 Paying more for a more durable boot may end up cheaper in the long run!

 Break in period